Takahito0330/MicroTurner/README.md

 A page-turning signal will be sent to a device (e.g. iPad) by Bluetooth when a button connected to a micro:bit pushed.

-## Compiling setup
+## Compiling environment
 Arduino IDE was used for compiling.
-Change its setting before compiling.
+Change its setting.

 0. Connect a micro:bit to your PC.
 1. Open *File->Preferences*, and add the following URL to the field of "additional board manager URL".